-- freedoms for millions of Afghan women who have largely been constrained to their homes in recent months.'163 - 6.5.10 On 6 December 2021, Amnesty International reported on the closure of women's shelters, causing some women to return to their families in which the abuse they were escaping had occurred, or facing fear from prisoners released by the Taliban who were convicted of gender-based violence 164. - 6.5.11 For information on the general treatment of women before the Taliban takeover in August 2021, see the COI section in the Country Policy and Information Note: Women fearing gender-based violence, March 2020.
+- 6.5.12 On 3 December 2021, the Taliban issued a Special Decree on women's rights, which referred to marriage, property and inheritance192.
+However, as noted by CNN, the decree '... failed to mention access to education or work and was immediately panned by Afghan women and experts, who said it was proof that the militant group was uninterested in upholding basic freedoms for millions of Afghan women who have largely been constrained to their homes in recent months.'193 - 6.5.13 On 6 December 2021, Amnesty International reported on the closure of women's shelters, causing some women to return to their families in which the abuse they were escaping had occurred or facing fear from prisoners released by the Taliban who were convicted of gender-based violence 194. - 6.5.14 On 10 December 2021, VOA News reported that, since 6 August 2021, the Taliban had shut 32 shelter homes.
+The report noted: - 'These shelters, which were supported by international donors, had long provided a safe haven to thousands of victims of domestic violence, mental torment and abuse...
+Kevin Schumacher, deputy executive director of the U.S.-based Women for Afghan Women (WAW), told VOA that members of the acting Taliban government physically went to the shelters, closing them one by one.
+"They verbally and physically abused our staff, shouted at them and threatened to skin them alive," he said.
+"We tried to negotiate, argue and reason with them, but it did not work".'195 - 6.5.15 For information on the general treatment of women before the Taliban takeover in August 2021, see the COI section in the Country Policy and Information Note: Women fearing gender-based violence, March 2020.

-- 6.6 LGBTQI+ persons - 6.6.1 For information up to 31 August 2021, see section 5.6 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.6.2 The US Department of State (USSD) noted in its 2020 Human Rights report on Afghanistan that 'Under Islamic sharia law, conviction of same-sex sexual activity is punishable by death, flogging, or imprisonment.
-Under the penal code, sex between men is a criminal offense punishable by up to two years' imprisonment and sex between women with up to one year of imprisonment.'165 - In July 2021, German newspaper, Bild, met with a Taliban judge in the 6.6.3 borderlands who spoke of punishments under Sharia law, and told Bild 'For homosexuals, there can only be two punishments: either stoning, or he must stand behind a wall that will fall down on him.
-The wall must be 2.5 to 3 metres high.'166 - 6.6.4 Reports following the Taliban takeover indicated that LGBTIQ+ persons were being forced to live in hiding in fear of their lives from the Taliban 167 168 169. - 6.6.5 On 18 September 2021, CNN reported, 'The LGBTQ people in Afghanistan CNN spoke with said they had heard reports of friends, partners and members of their community being attacked and raped.
-And they were terrified that Islamic fundamentalists and vigilante groups emboldened by the new regime could do the same to them - or worse.'170 - 6.6.6 France 24 noted on 2 November 2021 that 'Although the militant group has not yet officially said how it plans to deal with acts of homosexuality, reports are increasingly suggesting that the Taliban is applying a strict interpretation of Sharia law, under which same-sex relations may be punishable by death.'171
+- 6.6 LGBTI persons - 6.6.1 For information up to 31 August 2021, see section 5.6 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.6.2 The US Department of State (USSD) noted in its 2020 Human Rights report on Afghanistan that 'Under Islamic sharia law, conviction of same-sex sexual activity is punishable by death, flogging, or imprisonment.
+Under the penal code, sex between men is a criminal offense punishable by up to two years' imprisonment and sex between women with up to one year of imprisonment.'196 - 6.6.3 In July 2021, German newspaper, Bild, met with a Taliban judge in the borderlands who spoke of punishments under Sharia law, and told Bild 'For homosexuals, there can only be two punishments: either stoning, or he must stand behind a wall that will fall down on him.
+The wall must be 2.5 to 3 metres high.'197

-163 CNN, 'Taliban decree on women's rights, which made no mention of school...', 4 December 2021

-164 Amnesty International, 'Afghanistan: Survivors of gender-based violence...', 6 December 2021
+Bakhtar, 'Women's Rights in Afghanistan; A Woman is Not a Property...', 4 December 2021 CNN, 'Taliban decree on women's rights, which made no mention of school...', 4 December 2021 Amnesty International, 'Afghanistan: Survivors of gender-based violence...', 6 December 2021 VOA, 'Taliban Closure of Domestic Abuse Shelters Leaves Thousands at...', 10 December 2021

-165 USSD, '2020 Human Rights Report' (section 6), 30 March 2021
+196 USSD, '2020 Human Rights Report' (section 6), 30 March 2021